RonenNess/PintarJS/README.md

 - Added `setDefaultSpriteShader()` and `setDefaultShapesShader()` to set default shaders.
 - Added `wrapX` and `wrapY` properties to sprites.

+### 2.1.6

+- Fixed bug in setting wrap modes with different textures.

 ## License

 PintarJS is distributed under the permissive MIT License and is absolutely free to use for any purpose (commercial included).